1.6 Evidence-based youth policy

 - Report on extracurricular child and youth work: The report provides a compact overview of the situation of extracurricular child and youth work and their supporting organisations.

 There is no common budget explicitly designated to youth research by the federal government.
-The Department for Families and Youth at the Federal Chancellery (Bundeskanzleramt, Sektion für Familie und Jugend) provides a yearly budget for youth research, which predominantly funds representation in international networks (e.g. European Knowledge Centre for Youth Policy).
+The Department for Family and Youth at the Federal Chancellery (Bundeskanzleramt, Sektion für Familie und Jugend) provides a yearly budget for youth research, which predominantly funds representation in international networks (e.g. European Knowledge Centre for Youth Policy).
 The outcomes of these networks are integrated into the Austrian youth strategy and the implementation of structured dialogue in Austria.

 Furthermore, this budget is assigned to provide a report on the situation of youth in Austria once per election period (Bericht zur Lage der Jugend in Österreich).
-Without an allocated budget, strategies and measure are conducted at the Department for Families and Youth at the Federal Chancellery (Bundeskanzleramt, Sektion für Familie und Jugend).
+Without an allocated budget, strategies and measure are conducted at the Department for Family and Youth at the Federal Chancellery (Bundeskanzleramt, Sektion für Familie und Jugend).